 Coles Mobile operates its prepaid SIM-only plans on the Optus 4G network.
 It has the distinction of having what is technically the lowest cost prepaid offering of any of the supermarket telcos at just $10 per recharge, but that's for a plan with a short 10-day expiry period.
 All of Coles Mobile's plans offer unlimited standard national calls and texts as well as data inclusions, but only the top tier plan includes any quantity of international calling inclusions.
 Coles Mobile's higher tier plans operate on 28-day expiry terms where its competitors work on 30-day recharge cycles for the most part.
 There's no facility for data or credit rollover at Coles Mobile, although it does sell a range of extras, including extra data or international calling credit.

 I can’t decide!
 Which deal should I go for?

 The supermarkets compete fiercely when it comes to getting us to buy milk, but when it comes to telco selection, it’s a little tougher.
 All three MVNOs offer some enticing extras, so it’s worth working out which options suit you best.

-Go with Coles Mobile if: You’re travelling into Australia (or passing a handset onto another traveller) and only need mobile access for a short period of time, or unlimited calling/texting capability for a similar short period, or if you know you’re in an area with better Optus than Telstra coverage.
+Go with Coles Mobile if you’re travelling in Australia (or passing a handset onto another traveller) and only need mobile access for a short period of time or unlimited calling/texting capability for a similarly short period.
+You should also pick Coles Mobile if you know you’re in an area with markedly better Optus than Telstra coverage.

-Go with Woolworths Mobile if: You want a heavy data deal, or it makes sense to do so because of the 10% discount you get with a Woolworths Reward Card, or if you’re interested in a contract phone.
+Go with Woolworths Mobile if you want a heavy data deal, or it makes sense to do so because of the 10% discount you get with a Woolworths Reward Card.
+You should also go with Woolworths Mobile if you’re interested in a contract phone.